 Homeowners buying a property

-For homeowners who are desperate to move home but cannot sell their original home and need money from that property to move, bridging may offer a solution.
+For homeowners who cannot sell their original home and need money from that property to purchase their next property, bridging may offer a solution.
 You can effectively borrow money against your original house and use this to move into a new one.
 You simply have to sell your original home before the end of the loan term (up to 24 months) in order to repay your loan in full.

 Buying property at an auction